lindaszabo/KNIFE/README.md

 - samtools (if you want alignment files output as bam instead of sam files)

 # Using Available Genomes
 Annotated junction indices are available for Human (hg19), Mouse (mm10), Rat (rn5) and Drosophila (dm3).
 For convenience, we have also packaged up all of the the transcriptome, genome, and ribosomal index files and fasta files for each of these genomes named as required for use with our scripts.
-The Bowtie2 tar must be downloaded and uncompressed (use tar zxvf filename.tar.gz) into the circularRNApipeline/index directory.
-The gtf file must be downloaded and uncompressed (use gunzip filename.gtf.gz) into the circularRNApipeline/denovo_scripts directory.
-Files are available here: https://mega.nz/#F!59UQxJ4a!GLaLflWtyOrNTEdyBKqLEQ
+The Bowtie2 tar must be downloaded and uncompressed (tar zxvf genomeId_BT2index.tar.gz) into the circularRNApipeline/index directory.
+The Bowtie1 tar must be downloaded and uncompressed (tar zxvf genomeId_BT1index.tar.gz) into the circularRNApipeline/denovo_scripts/index directory.
+The gtf file must be downloaded and uncompressed (gunzip genomeId_genes.gtf.gz) into the circularRNApipeline/denovo_scripts directory.

-You will also need to obtain Bowtie1 genome index files for the species (available from iGenomes at http://support.illumina.com/sequencing/sequencing_software/igenome.html), rename the files so that everything before the first "." is the same as the Bowtie2 index files we provided for the species, and place these index files in the  circularRNApipeline/denovo_scripts/index directory.
+Files are available here: https://mega.nz/#F!RtsCHCQb!fyxYNWjoCef5Ie361vUxiA

 # Using Other Genomes
 Code and instructions for creating a new index are provided in createJunctionIndex.